openshift-virtualization/wasp-agent/docs/configuration.md

 # Configuring higher workload density

+> [!IMPORTANT]
+> Plesae avoid using the `NodeSwap` feature gate and its corresponding `SwapBehavior` configuration in kubelet.
+> Wasp-agent and node swap feature-gate are mutually exclusive.

 You can configure a higher VM workload and pod workload density in your cluster by over-committing memory resources (RAM).